wiomoc/homeassistant-kaco-inverter/README.md

 ## HACS

-The recommend way to install `dht` is through [HACS](https://hacs.xyz/).
+The recommend way to install `kaco_inverter` is through [HACS](https://hacs.xyz/).

 ## Manual installation

-Copy the `dht` folder and all of its contents into your Home Assistant's `custom_components` folder.
+Copy the `kaco_inverter` folder and all of its contents into your Home Assistant's `custom_components` folder.
 This folder is usually inside your `/config` folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
-You may need to create the `custom_components` folder and then copy the `dht` folder and all of its contents into it.
+You may need to create the `custom_components` folder and then copy the `kaco_inverter` folder and all of its contents into it.

 # Setup